Biology — Ph.D.

 A written research proposal and oral defense of the student's proposed research should be completed early in the Spring Quarter.

-A written and oral comprehensive is required of the student after the first summer of research.
-The student is required to provide a written report in the form of a publishable manuscript and to orally defend the previous research in front of his or her research committee by the end of the Winter Quarter following the first summer of research work.
+A written and oral comprehensive is required after the first summer of research.
+The student is required to provide a written report in the form of a publishable manuscript and to orally defend previous research in front of his or her research committee by the end of the Winter Quarter following the first summer of research work.

-The written dissertation must demonstrate the completion of significant, original research; and it must be written in publishable paper format.
+The written dissertation must demonstrate completion of significant, original research; and, it must be written in publishable paper format.
 At least one manuscript from the dissertation must be submitted for publication before the Ph.D. degree is granted.

 Ph.D. degree students are expected to publish papers, present papers at scientific meetings, and submit research grant proposals.

 Registration and tuition after normative time

-The program design is for Ph.D. degree students to complete their studies in the normative time of four years.
+The program designed for completion in the normative time of four years.
 In certain circumstances, students may need more time for completion.
 Students are required to be registered every quarter until the dissertation is completed and defended.
 For details, see the continuous enrollment and personal leave of absence policies listed in the Academic Policies and Information section of this CATALOG.
-Students who go beyond the normative time for completing their degree must register for 2 units without a tuition waiver each quarter until they complete their degree.
+Students who go beyond the normative time for completing their degree must register for two (2) units without a tuition waiver each quarter until they complete their degree.
 After their normative time, students may request a one-year grace period that must be approved by the department faculty.

-In addition to Loma Linda University admission requirements, the applicant must also complete the following requirements:
+In addition to Loma Linda University admission requirements, the applicant must also complete the following:

-- Expected undergraduate preparation includes a bachelor's degree with a biology major (M.S. degree recommended) from an accredited college or university.
+- A bachelor's degree with a biology major (M.S. degree recommended) from an accredited college or university.

 - An acceptable score on the general GRE examination (the subject GRE is not required).